- Mathematics and StatisticsMathematics and Statistics

 - Summer Opportunities

-The following regulations are designed to facilitate the completion of suitable honors projects.
+The following regulations are designed to facilitate the completion of suitable honors projects in mathematics.

 1. Honors candidates will select an advisor and a topic before the end of the Junior year.